Whether your idea of winter fun is hiking, skiing or hanging out around a cozy fire, these ideas will help you make the most of the season.

 A selection of great handcrafted sausages, burgers, sandwiches and sides make this northwest Ohio restaurant a must-visit spot.

-After experimenting with serving house-made ramen during the winter (and selling out over and over) Cleveland’s Mason’s Creamery made the offering an annual tradition.
+After experimenting with the winter offering, Mason’s Creamery made it an annual tradition.

 Belle of Dayton’s cozy bar serves a variety of signature and classic cocktails crafted from the distillery’s lineup of spirits.

 This Akron Art Museum exhibition highlights the visual connections between classic works and present-day ones.

 The Zanesville Museum of Art showcases the work of a local craftsman who hit his artistic stride during retirement.